 If any business isn’t already using the cloud in some capacity (and there can’t be many!), then digital transformation will almost certainly come knocking at the door in the next few years.
-Conducting an evaluation of cloud services and formulating a cloud security strategy will be crucial.
-For those organizations who have no cloud strategy in place yet, despite using cloud apps, would be well advised to put one in place.
+Conducting an evaluation of cloud services and formulating a cloud application security strategy will be crucial.
+Those organisations who have no cloud strategy in place yet, despite using cloud apps, would be well advised to put one in place.

-A recent survey by Microsoft found that 77 percent of organizations see cloud security as a challenge when it comes to using the cloud, with 29 percent seeing it as a significant challenge.
+A recent survey by Microsoft found that 77 percent of organisations see cloud security as a challenge when it comes to using the cloud, with 29 percent seeing it as a significant challenge.
 And it’s easy to see why.

 In fact, research we conducted showed that nearly a quarter of people are using messaging apps like WhatsApp, Telegram and Facebook Messenger to share work documents, while 16 percent used Dropbox, Google Drive, or similar to take company information to a new job.
-For this reason, control and visibility are absolutely crucial at every stage of the cloud journey.
+For this reason, control and visibility are absolutely crucial at every stage of the cloud security journey.

 We’re of the view that people should be able to use whatever they want to do their jobs and if that means talking to clients over WhatsApp Web, let it be.
 A cloud application discovery process, however, is absolutely critical to uncover exactly what is being used and how.
 Knowledge is power after all.
 Once you have an understanding of the apps used in your workplace – sanctioned or otherwise – you can then manage them.

 While it would be simple enough to block those that aren’t 100 percent necessary, that’s not going to be a popular approach with employees.
-Instead, you should limit what actions can be take and by who.
-Not everyone needs to be able to download and edit the new business pipeline, for example, so that should be restricted functionality to those who absolutely need it.
+Instead, you should limit what actions can be taken and by who.
+Not everyone needs to be able to download and edit the new business pipeline, for example, so that should be restricted functionality for those who absolutely need it.

 Misconfigured cloud services overtook hacking as the number one source of data loss in 2017, so having a robust cloud security strategy in place will save trouble down the line.
 As an added bonus, you may well also see a cost benefit when you uncover underutilized storage!